-This film is documenting the political campaigns of candidates in the Tipping Point state that are challenging the norm, and the history making battles shaping our democracy.
+This film is documenting political organizers in the Tipping Point state who are battling for civil rights and to save our democracy.